 Digital ROI is the future of ROI.
 It’s not a matter of ‘if’ digital ROI will become commonplace—it’s when.
 Consumer expectations with respect to the request and release of confidential information are changing, and providers’ ROI strategies must change with them.

-Remember: The only constant in life changes.
+Remember: The only constant in life is change.
 It’s about embracing that change—not fearing it.